Data Analytic Concepts

 Remember the right service or tool depends on the type of problem you have and the velocity of your replies.
 If you can wait for a while or if you need real-time answers to the problems, and if you want to predict future behaviors.

-If you need real-time replies for questions or the results must be displayed on live dashboards, then you might take advantage of stream-based processing with Amazon Kinesis, AWS Lambda, or Elasticsearch services.
+If you need real-time replies for questions or the results must be displayed on live dashboards, then you might take advantage of stream-based processing with Amazon Kinesis, AWS Lambda, or Amazon OpenSearch.
 Kinesis provides streams to load, store, and easily consume live stream data and AWS Lambda can react to these streams events, executing functions you define.

 For predictive analytics where you need to forecast an event based on historical cases, you might take advantage of Amazon Machine Learning services to build highly available predicting applications.
 Not forgetting Data Pipeline, which can be used to orchestrate all these services.

 As a framework for data-driven workflows, Data Pipeline can be used to automate your database loads.
 And for the visualization aspect to get a nice overview and dashboard from your replies you can use Amazon QuickSight, which allows you to create rich visualization from your data.